laraibsshaikh10/photolabs/README.md

-# react-photolabs
+# React Photolabs
-The PhotoLabs is a React-based single-page application (SPA) that allows users to view photos by various categories.
+PhotoLabs is a React-based single-page application (SPA) that allows users to view photos by various categories.
 It enables a user to like images and click on the photos to make the photo in a modal.

 ## Description
 PhotoLabs is a client-side application that enables users to interact with photos through a React-based interface.
 The application allows users to view photos, navigate through different photo categories (topics), and perform various actions such as liking photos.
 It communicates with a backend API to fetch and persist data.